jahriko/IMS/README.md

 ![image](https://user-images.githubusercontent.com/82688509/190144445-1a54b3a2-c223-4b8f-b33a-78d853bd31b7.png)

 20. Then click `Commit changes to 1 file` button.
+* Click `push`
-21. Go back to GitHub then to the forked repository.
+22. Go back to GitHub then to the forked repository.
-22. Click `Compare & pull request`
+23. Click `Compare & pull request`
-23. In your title, type `Add name (insert name here)`
+24. In your title, type `Add name (insert name here)`
-24. Finally, click `Create pull request`
+25. Finally, click `Create pull request`

 ### Congratulations, you made it!
 Now you know how to :